VegaDeftwing/OpGuidesHugoSrc/content/Phil/medical.md

 [The MicroCovid Project](https://www.microcovid.org/) is an excellent website to help think about and assess these risks.
 Using [an intuitive and statistically-grounded model](https://www.microcovid.org/paper/2-riskiness), it has calculators which can model the risk of specific scenarios, and more recently, [risks for households or pods](https://www.microcovid.org/tracker/quickstart).

 The data are frequently updated, and the calculator is easy to use.
-Even if you don't have a specific scenario in mind, trying out this will also illustrate the statistical basis for public health recommendations (masking, social distancing, etc).
+Even if you don't have a specific scenario in mind, trying out this will also illustrate the statistical basis for public health recommendations (masking, social distancing, etc.).

 Since the guidance has changed repeatedly, and likely will continue to do so as the situation and virus evolve, I really only have one specific recommendation: